Masai Mara Safari

 Toyota Land Cruiser (Jeep)

 This is the most ideal vehicle for a group.
-It has a capacity of, from 20 to 28Pax.
+It has a capacity of, 20 to 36Pax.
 It gives you a good view thanks to the elevated ground clearance.